-Concrete barriers are the most common and widely used type of barriers.
+Concrete barriers are the most common and widely used type of barrier.
 But there is a shift happening.
-More and more companies are seeing the value proposition in switching to water filled barriers.
+More and more companies are seeing the value proposition in switching to water-filled barriers.

 You know what concrete looks like.
 It’s not high vis.
 Concrete barriers can be painted to be more visible, but that paint chips away and gets damaged when moved and transported and dulled over time.
 In many cases, they are left unpainted, and do not add additional visibility.

-On the other hand, a water-filled barrier offers better visibility— thanks to its plastic body that can be finished in several bright colors, particularly safely orange.
-Plastic retains its color with their full intensity for a long time as compared to a concrete surface.
+On the other hand, a water-filled barrier offers better visibility — thanks to its plastic body that can be finished in several bright colors, particularly safely orange.
+Plastic retains its color with its full intensity for a long time as compared to a concrete surface.
 This is why a water-filled barrier continues to exhibit better visibility and hence better caution than a regular concrete barrier.

 Customization is another important area where water-filled barriers comfortably beat concrete barriers.

-Let’s break this down because we are talking about two different types of customizability.
-You’ve got visually and functionally differences.
+Let’s break this down, because we are talking about two different types of customizability.
+You’ve got visual and functional differences.

 Visually, it is easy to customize a water-filled barrier with logos, messages, and ads repeatedly.
 It’s a flat plastic surface, so it’s easy to work with.
 You can easily remove the existing prints, and stickers and replace them with new ones.
 This process requires very little labor, time, and doesn’t require the barriers to be sent anywhere for rebranding.
 With any barrier, stenciling is a very popular way to add your company name and information.
 PowerPak offer’s in-house stenciling services, so you can get custom stenciled barriers shipped in a short turn around time.